 Search and rescue teams aid people who are in distress or imminent danger with the goal to rescue the greatest number of people in the shortest amount of time while mitigating risks to both victims and task personnel.
 Rescue operations respond to catastrophes that require hazards of this nature to be handled by well-trained experts that are prepared to perform at their full potential while working under adversity, high stress and volatile conditions.
 US&R live immersive training scenarios have become extremely critical and highly specialized simulated instructional environments that replicate an actual disaster, often utilizing large Hollywood styled production sets.

 Urban search and rescue is considered a “multi-hazard” discipline, as it may be needed for a variety of emergencies or disasters, including earthquakes, hurricanes, typhoons, storms and tornadoes, floods, dam failures, technological accidents, terrorist activities, and hazardous materials releases.
 The events may be slow in developing, as in the case of hurricanes, or sudden, as in the case of earthquakes.
 Urban Search and Rescue or Emergency Services Task Force is comprised of teams of individuals firefighters, engineers (U.S. Army Corps of Engineers) medical professionals, canine/handler teams and emergency managers with highly specialized training in urban search and rescue environments, and which serve as a resource for disaster response at local, state, federal, and international levels.

 What Does Disaster Feel Like?

-Examples of atmospheric effects used for search and rescue training include:
+Examples of atmospheric effects used in US&R live immersive training scenarios include:

 To view or download a PDF with a more comprehensive list of aromas, click here.